 34. Toronto International Dance Festival.
 Celebrate the amazing world of dance across all cultures.

 35. Toronto Fringe Festival.
 In July, theatre takes over the city during the Toronto Fringe Festival.
-Performances are held at various venues all around town.
+Performances are held at various venues all around town from July 5th-16th, 2023.

 toronto fringe festi altent